backuppc/backuppc/README.md

 To post a message to the backuppc-users list, send an email to

     backuppc-users@lists.sourceforge.net
 Do not send subscription requests to this address!

+## Copyright

+Copyright (C) 2001-2017 Craig Barratt.
+All rights reserved.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License.

+ See the LICENSE file.